sainruthik/lumaa-spring-2025-ai-ml/README.md

 10. **Input your movie preference**

-    - Enter the genre or movie name to get recommendations.
+    - Enter the genre, movie name or movie statement to get recommendations.

 11. **Repeat until exit**